australian labradoodle breeders near me

 History of Australian Labradoodles

 In 1989, Wally Conron of the Royal Guide Dog Association of Australia, produced the first known litter of Labradoodle pups in response to a visually-impaired women’s need for an allergy-friendly guide dog, because of her husband’s allergies.
-In response to the request, 33 samples of poodle hair and saliva were sent to the couple to see if the poodles would cause an allergic reaction to the husband’s allergies; all of the poodle samples sent still bothered his allergies.
+Only the dogs with the lowest allergen profiles, who showed the greatest promise to be service dogs, were bred.

 The Australian Labradoodle is now considered to be a cross between the Poodle, Cocker Spaniel and Labrador Retriever, while the Labradoodle is a cross between the Labrador Retriever and Poodle only.
 The Australian Labradodle consitently produces allergy friendly coat types as well as exceptional temperaments.